 Compared to HPT.
-As shown in Figure 5, we present SR and TS results based on 36 trials, comprising 24 OOD and 12 ID trials.
-HPT consistently underperforms compared to MXT, both when finetuned and when trained from scratch, across all data sizes on the toy collection tasks.
-We attribute this performance gap to a combination of HPT's lack of modular architecture and its use of frozen image encoders.
+From Figure 5, we observe that MXT consistently outperforms HPT in both SR and TS metrics across all combinations of pretraining and data sizes on the toy collection tasks.
 Validation loss results, shown in Figure 8, reveal a similar trend in the unimanual toy collection task across a broader range of dataset sizes.
-Notably, HPT-Small and HPT-Base fail to achieve lower validation loss compared to HPT-Scratch, even pretrained on the large public dataset.
-Their policy rollout performance are evidently worse than HPT-Scratch and HPT-Pretrained so we did not scale up the real-robot evaluation.
-This indicates the challenge posed by the large embodiment gap and underscores the effectiveness of the human data collected by our system.
-Furthermore, we observe severe overfitting in HPT experiments when training on our datasets, a phenomenon not observed in MXT.
+Notably, we observe severe overfitting in HPT experiments when training on our datasets, a phenomenon not observed in MXT.
 This further suggests that the modular design of the MXT architecture facilitates better generalization.